 Non Architecture competitions is an initiative pointed at finding and bringing forward unconventional and unexplored design solutions in the field of architecture.
 It practically consists of a series of nine competitions, organized in a time frame of three years.
 All competitions have their focus on finding innovative approaches to a specific architecture topic, always related to a functional issue.

-The aim of the “Dancing” competition is to develop design proposals for the club typology, intended as dancing and experiencing music.
-It is asked to the participants to create innovative and unconventional projects on this theme, questioning the very basis of the notion of the club.
+The aim of the “thinking” competition is to develop design proposals for the office typology, intended as a space to process, organize and generate information.
+In other words, a place for mental work.
+It is asked to the participants to create innovative and unconventional projects on this theme, questioning the very basis of the notion of the office.

 We want to publish a book for each competition where we will insert the best projects but also a series of material that talks about each topic, a collective research to create an ongoing conversation.
-The sixth competition is closing on April 30th and 50 projects are being selected.
-This call for materials has the purpose to collect the rest of the elements regarding this topic and necessary for the book on non-conventional clubs.
+The seventh competition is closing on August 31st and 50 projects are being selected.
+This call for materials has the purpose to collect the rest of the elements regarding this topic and necessary for the book on non-conventional offices.

-NON ARCHITECTURE COMPETITIONS wants to investigate the effective actions of what the club typology is today and what is becoming.
+NON ARCHITECTURE COMPETITIONS wants to investigate the effective actions of what the office typology is today and what is becoming.
 This throughout a series of elements and instruments such as articles, infographics, schemes and ideas based upon studies and personal outlook on the matter.
-These elements need to investigate the role, not only in one perspective but on many levels such as places to dance, meet people, get inspired and overwhelmed with beats, music and rhythm…places determined by sensorial elements or by their looks, ever-changing spaces, temporary ones, all the broad range that this element is and represents.
+These elements need to investigate the role, not only in one perspective but on many levels such as places to work, meet people, to get inspired and for brainstorm…devices, furniture, versatile or temporary spaces, all the broad range that this element is and represents.

-They need to answer the question and arise critics from the history of the club, to what they have become today and they will be, in order to have a spectrum of ideas that will initiate debates and develop new concepts for this subject.
-We are looking for a series of elements that narrate the revolution that is happening throughout reporting it, describing it, photographing it, and collecting it’s data, in order to meet the productional protagonist of this change.
+They need to answer the question and arise critics from the history of the office, to what they have become today and what they will be, in order to have a spectrum of ideas that will initiate debates and develop new concepts for this subject.
+We are looking for a series of elements that narrate the revolution that is happening throughout reporting it, describing it, photographing it, and collecting its data, in order to meet the responsible protagonist of this change.

-Today the classic view of the club as a venue for dancing is being targeted.
+Today the classic view of the office as a space to work is being targeted.
 Other areas, places, venues and so forth have developed and are undermining the typology of this as we all know it.

-The question is what is this typology developing to, what is it going to become in the future, will it return to the classical view, will the new systems develop even more or will the scenery change again and create a new perspective and new places to dance and get lost in the music?
-The questions we are trying to answer come from a long study of the history and the growth of the club but also from the changing scenery of society…the new typologies could also become more than a spatial quality, fragmented spaces, fleeting enclaves and ever-changing ones.
-What we are looking for is a view of this subject projected in the nearby and far by future, developed on the basis of feel, study, and emotions.
+The question is what is this typology developing to, what is it going to become in the future, will it return to the classical view, will the new systems develop even more or will the scenery change again and create a new perspective and new places to work and think?

-They need to be key ingredients in a vast study of this ever-changing and socially important element, which not also represents a place where bodies move to the tunes but also a mecca for music and music artist to express themselves and make music history.
+They need to be key ingredients in a vast study of this ever-changing and socially important element, which also represents a place where body and mind synchronize to work and think in different ways.

-The call for materials defines the field of interest of unconventional museums and produces a context in which to situate contributions.
+The call for materials defines the field of interest of unconventional offices and produces a context in which to situate contributions.

 Contributions can be uploaded in the form of:

-– Essay: brief compositions that describe, clarifies, argues, or analyzes a subject.
+– Essay: a brief compositions that describe, clarifies, argues, or analyzes a subject.

 – Infographic: a visual representation of information or data, e.g. as a chart or diagram.